-The NBO receives a variety of communications related to educational matters.
-The following gives a flavour of our involvement and engagement with national organisations concerned with education and some of the interesting requests for information that we receive.
+This page is being updated, but the following gives a flavour of the NBO's engagement with national organisations concerned with education and the requests for information that we receive.

 Being part of the Qualifications Review Committee for the Religious Education Council (REC) and reviewing the Buddhist content for GCSE and GCE A/AS examination specifications in Religious Studies for the DFE(Department for Education) and examination awarding authorities.